Skip to navigation

 This variation is blank in the Cassette and Electron versions.

-JSR DORND \ Set A and X to random numbers, plus the C flag BMI nodo \ If A is negative (50% chance), jump to nodo to skip \ the following \ If we get here then we are going to spawn a ship that \ is minding its own business and trying to dock LDA INWK+32 \ Set bits 6 and 7 of the ship's AI flag, to make it ORA #%11000000 \ aggressive if attacked, and enable its AI STA INWK+32 LDX #%00010000 \ Set bit 4 of the ship's NEWB flags, to indicate that STX NEWB \ this ship is docking .nodo
+JSR DORND \ Set A and X to random numbers, plus the C flag BMI nodo \ If A is negative (50% chance), jump to nodo to skip \ the following \ If we get here then we are going to spawn a ship that \ is minding its own business and trying to dock LDA INWK+32 \ Set bits 6 and 7 of A, so the ship has AI (bit 7) and ORA #%11000000 \ an aggression level of at least 32 out of 63 (this STA INWK+32 \ makes the ship more likely to turn towards its target, \ which in this case is the space station, as we are \ about to set the ship flags so it is docking) LDX #%00010000 \ Set bit 4 of the ship's NEWB flags, to indicate that STX NEWB \ this ship is docking .nodo

 Code variation 6 of 8Related to an enhanced feature

-Traders in the enhanced versions can be one of the following: Cobra Mk III, Python, Boa or Anaconda (in the cassette version, they are always Cobras).
+Traders in the enhanced versions can be one of the following: Cobra Mk III, Python, Boa or Anaconda (in the cassette and Electron versions, they are always Cobras).

 Tap on a block to expand it, and tap it again to revert.